 - Complete the 16-week student teaching experience.

 Education Requirements: A completed or to-be-completed baccalaureate degree with an undergraduate cumulative GPA of a 3.0/4.0 or higher will be recommended for admission.
 Applicants with GPAs lower than a 3.0 may be considered for conditional admission.

 Steps to apply:

-- Application – Complete the Application for Graduate Admission and return it to the Quincy University Office of Graduate Admissions with your non-refundable $25 application fee.
+- Application – Complete the Application for Graduate Admission online and submit it to the Quincy University Office of Graduate Admissions.

 - Official Transcripts – Request your official college transcripts mailed directly to the Quincy University Office of Graduate Admissions from each college attended.
 (QU grads do not need to request official QU transcripts.)